code-charity/most-needed/README.md

 In a day a few people per million people, may make contributions on Github or in Wikipedia, with immediate or substantial usage.
 Why not few times more?

-Wikipedia is "the largest repository",
-which enables global todo lists: https://en.wikipedia.org/wiki/Wikipedia:Most-linked-to_redlinks
+Wikipedia is "the largest repository" which enables a [global todo list](https://en.wikipedia.org/wiki/Wikipedia:Most-linked-to_redlinks)
 Why aren't there more large, linked, interdisciplinary projects?*
 One Purpose could be to collect, analyze, combine and thus refine the 'fragmented cornucopia' of knowledge about nutrients.